 Objects of cultural significance are also welcome as approved regalia for ceremonies.
 Students may choose to wear stoles offered by professional organizations or academic societies in their field-of-study.
 Students should contact these organizations directly to inquire about the availability and ordering of professional stoles.

 Emma Eccles Jones College of Education and Human Services

 S.J. & Jessie E. Quinney College of Natural Resources

 Jon M. Huntsman School of Business

 College of Humanities and Social Sciences

-Integrated Studies Bachelor's & Associate Degrees
+Integrated Studies Bachelor's, Associate Degrees & Certificates

-Integrated Studies Bachelor's Degrees and Associates Degrees
+Integrated Studies Bachelor's Degrees, Associate Degrees, and Certificates